josecaos/caosbox/README.md

 ##### Notes:
+- You can still mix New & Legacy uses.
 - No audio buffers, only synthesis.
 Without "caosperclib" won't work.
 - Tested on SuperCollider 3.8.0 and below over Linux, Windows and OSX.
 - Written by josecaos.xyz